 Do I need to have my dash cam professionally fitted?

-No, you shouldn't need to get your dash cam fitted by a professional.
-Your insurer can use the footage to support your claim as long as there’s a clear view of the road ahead.
+You can still use footage to support your claim as long as there’s a clear view of the road ahead!

 There are some benefits to having your dash cam installed by a professional, including: